Mo Udall: Presidential campaign

 In 1976, Udall ran for the Democratic nomination for President as a liberal alternative to Jimmy Carter, the former Governor of Georgia.
 Carter had gone from obscure maverick to front runner after a string of early caucus and primary victories, beginning in Iowa and New Hampshire.
 At the time of the Wisconsin primary in April, most of the original 10 candidates had dropped out, leaving Udall, Senator Henry "Scoop" Jackson of Washington, Governor George Wallace of Alabama, and Carter.
 It appeared that Udall would win the primary, which might have slowed Carter's momentum.
 Udall was projected the winner, exclaiming "Oh, how sweet it is".
 But Carter eventually won in Wisconsin.

 Some newspapers proclaimed Udall the winner because of his lead late the night before.
-They had been wrong before, in the 1948 presidential election, in which the headlines of the Chicago Tribune erroneously proclaimed "Dewey Defeats Truman."

 Carter won in Wisconsin by 1%, no more than 7,500 votes.
 He won 37% to Udall's 36%, gaining one more convention delegate than Udall.
-Despite the small margins, Carter got the headlines and a further boost to his momentum, and pulled away from Udall and the other candidates.
+Despite the small margins, Carter got the headlines and a further boost to his momentum and pulled away from Udall and the other candidates.
 Udall finished second in the New Hampshire, Massachusetts, Wisconsin, New York, Michigan, South Dakota, and Ohio primaries, and won the caucuses in his home state of Arizona, while running even with Carter in the New Mexico caucuses.
 Udall finished a distant second to Carter at the Democratic National Convention, where his name was placed in nomination by Archibald Cox, and Udall's speech received great applause from his supporters.

 During the Michigan primary Coleman Young, the mayor of Detroit, accused Udall of racism for belonging to the LDS church.
 At the time, it still prohibited blacks from serving in the church's priesthood (this was changed in 1978 by LDS Church President Spencer W. Kimball).
 Udall had been a longtime critic of that church policy, and had ceased being an active member because of it.
 Carter's subsequent sweeping of the black vote in the Michigan primary was key to his crucial and narrow victory in Michigan.

 Udall supported Senator Edward Kennedy's challenge to President Carter in 1980, and Kennedy won the Arizona caucuses, one of only three wins for Kennedy in the West.
-Udall delivered the keynote speech at the 1980 Democratic National Convention, which was a typically witty Udall speech.
+Udall delivered the keynote speech at the 1980 Democratic National Convention.
 He considered running for president again in 1984, but he had been diagnosed with Parkinson's disease in 1979 and his illness kept him on the sidelines.
 At the convention that summer, Udall introduced his former opponent, President Carter.